dstanesc/sart-framework/README.md

 __A.
 The data structures should contain only non-private fields__.
 This simplification is only useful so that the compiler can validate potential name clashes in derived classes which is relevant for serializers / deserializers identifying fields by name rather than index.

 __B.
 Old data structure versions need preserved unchanged.__ That is once created and in use a java class will have to stay.
 Its structure will have to remain unchanged.
+Retiring should remain possible.
+See the corollary at F.

 __C.
 Newly evolved data structures should be derived from the most recent versions.__ This is needed so that a deserialized java classes can be freely downcasted or upcasted by the platform to older or newer versions at the choice of consuming components.